-You finally scored an interview at a company you've been eyeing for a while.
+Have you just landed an interview at a company you’ve been eyeing for a while?
 Congrats!
-That means they like you on paper, but now you have to convince them in person that you're the best candidate for the position.
-Before you head in for the interview, familiarize yourself with our Interviewing Dos and Don'ts, and you'll be one step closer to landing the job.
+That means they like you on paper, but now you have to convince them in person that you’re the best candidate for the role.
+Before you head to your interview, we advise you to take a look at this list of 16 interview dos and don’ts.

-- 2. Make a positive impression on everyone you encounter — from the receptionist who greets you to the hiring manager who decides your fate.
-Offer a firm handshake, eye contact and a smile to all.
+- 2. Make a positive impression – From the receptionist who greets you to the hiring manager who decides your fate.
+Offer a firm handshake, maintain eye contact, and remeber to smile.

-- 3. Dress to impress.
-Professional, elegant attire and impeccable grooming show attention to detail—a quality that every employer is looking for in an employee.
+- 3. Dress to impress – Professional, elegant attire and impeccable grooming show attention to detail which is something every employer looks for in an employee.
 Got doubts about the dress code?
 Check out the four levels of business attire here!

-on timeearly.
-Arrive ten minutes early to the interview.
-Not only will this ensure that you aren't late—a huge DON'T—but it will help you to avoid looking stressed upon arrival.
-Appearing calm, confident and on time will go a long way.
-Map out your route a day in advance if you are not familiar with the area where the interview is being held.
+- 4. Be on time early – Arrive ten minutes early for the interview.
+Not only will this ensure that you aren’t late, a huge DON’T, but it’ll help you to avoid looking stressed upon arrival.
+Make sure you check your route a day in advance if you’re not familiar with the interview location.

-- 8. Write a thank you note within 48 hours of the interview.
-Taking the time to thank the hiring manager for his or her time shows respect and good manners, not to mention your enthusiasm for the position.
+- 8. Send a thank you email within 48 hours – Take the time to thank the hiring manager for their time, it’s respectful and demonstrates good manners.
+Don’t forget to mention your enthusiasm for the position.

-- 2. Smell strongly of anything.
-Avoid perfume, cologne, cigarettes and anything else that could leave an odor on you the day of the interview.
-You want your future to be the interviewer's focus, not your scent.
-Arrive having showered and washed your hands and you'll be good to go.
+- 2. Smell strongly of anything – Avoid perfume, cologne, cigarettes and anything else that could create an odor on the day of the interview.
+You want your future to be the interviewer’s focus, not your scent.

-- 3. Exaggerate or inflate your CV.
-Doing so will make you seem self-important and perhaps untrustworthy—two characteristics that make you unfit to join a team.
-Being honest and graceful about your accomplishments—and any setbacks—will convey your maturity.
+- 3. Exaggerate on your CV – Doing so will make you seem self-important and perhaps dishonest, two characteristics that make you unfit to join a team.
+Be honest and graceful about your accomplishments and setbacks, this conveys maturity.

-- 5. Chew gum, fidget, or check your phone.
-Better yet, turn it off before even entering the building.
-Again, you want the interviewer's sole focus to be on your future with their company.
-The best way to ensure this happens is to sit still, hold eye contact and let nothing distract you.
+- 5. Chew gum or fidget, or check your phone – Before entering the interview location, turn your phone off.
+You want the interviewer’s sole focus to be on your future with their company.
+The best way to ensure this happens is to sit still, maintian eye contact, and let nothing distract you.
 Are you prone to getting interview nerves?
 Here’s how you can hide that you’re nervous.

-- 7. Play hard to get.
-This isn't a date.
-Be enthusiastic about the position, the company and the opportunity that working there would present.
-Anything less could be considered arrogant.
+- 7. Play hard to get – This isn’t a date.
+Be enthusiastic about the position, company, and development opportunities.